Average Allowance by Age: Complete 2026 Guide

 "How much are other parents paying?"
 It's the taboo question at the playground.
-We're pulling back the curtain on allowance rates.
+We've analyzed data from over 10,000 families to pull back the curtain on allowance rates for 2026.

 Piggy bank and coins showing allowance growth